Doctor (title): Hong Kong

 Hong Kong follows British practice in calling physicians "Doctor" even though many of them hold only a degree of Bachelor of Medicine and Bachelor of Surgery (MBBS or MBChB).
 An attempt by their professional body to prevent chiropractors from calling themselves "Doctor" failed in the courts, in part because it was pointed out that practicing chiropractors may hold an academic doctorate in their discipline, and it would be anomalous to prevent them using the title when holders of doctorates in non-medical disciplines faced no such restriction.

 India

 In India, medical practitioners are legally referred to as registered medical practitioners.
 The title of doctor is frequently used by qualified professional medical practitioners in the fields of Allopathic medicine (MBBS) and dentistry (BDS), as well as by other practitioners like Siddha (BSMS), Yoga and Naturopathy (BNYS), Ayurveda (BAMS), Unani medicine (BUMS) and Homeopathy(BHMS), Veterinarians (BVSc) and holders of doctoral degrees, including PhDs and pharmacists with PharmDs.
-Physiotherapists (BPT) use 'Doctor' as a suffix with 'P.T.' as a prefix.
+Physiotherapists (BPT) are permitted by NCAHP to prefix 'Dr.' with 'P.T.' as a suffix.

-The usage by pharmacists is legally disputed,.
+The usage by pharmacists is legally disputed.
 There is also ambiguity over the use of "Dr." as a prefix by physiotherapists.
 In September 2025, this use was formally banned by the Directorate General of Health Services, but this ban was rescinded on the following day.